 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Board has established an Investment Management Committee, Risk Oversight Committee and Audit Committee, which along with the Group CEO are responsible for developing and monitoring the Company's risk management policies.
+The Company is also guided by the risk management framework of the Group.
+The Board has established an Investment Management Committee and Audit Committee, which along with the Group CEO and the Group Risk Oversight Committee are responsible for developing and monitoring the Company's risk management policies.
 The committees and Group CEO report regularly to the Board of Directors on their activities.